 In the midst of an uncertain time, here is a list of 8 collaborative music apps you can try that will keep you and other musicians connected and making music for now, and the future.

 An easy-to-use collaborative platform is Soundtrap, which is owned by Spotify.
-Soundtrap is a modern DAW that is entirely online, and can be a great resource to record your own music, create beats with its extensive collection of instruments and loops, start a podcast, or send and edit a track to friends from different social media platforms to collaborate on your sessions!
-The interface is great for beginners, so anyone could get started right away.
+Soundtrap is a modern DAW that is entirely online, and can be a great resource to record your own music, create beats with its extensive collection of instruments and loops, start a podcast, or send a track to friends from different social media platforms to collaborate on your sessions!
+The music app’s interface is great for beginners, so anyone could get started right away.
 After a free 1 month trial, Soundtrap does have monthly fees (depending on level you want) but with the Basic version, you can work on up to five projects, with 210 instruments and sounds, and 900 loops.

 Endlesss is a brand new electronic music–focused app aimed at beatmakers, producers, and DJs who want to jam with others in real time.
 Just launched on March 31, Endlesss is already making some waves for its collaborative aspect and interface.

-Instead of recording a melody or riff idea into your Voice Memos folder on your iPhone, SoundStorming wants you to open up their app to lay the foundations for all your musical ideas.
+Instead of recording a melody or riff idea into your Voice Memos folder on your iPhone, SoundStorming wants you to open up their music app to lay the foundations for all your musical ideas.
 The app aims to make music collaborative and discoverable, by allowing your upload to be heard and seen by a global community of musicians who can then layer ideas, melodies and lyrics onto your original sound.
 Thus, a new song or album can be born with someone from across the world!
-This app just launched, so it’s a good idea to get on it now.
+This online music app just launched, so it’s a good idea to get on it now.

 Trackd is a free collaborative social music app that offers “quick, simple, and highly collaborative” music-making.
-Like other apps, Trackd leans on the idea of a global social network of creators that are easily accessible.
+Like other music compilation apps, Trackd leans on the idea of a global social network of creators that are easily accessible.
 You can easily chat in the app, ping someone for a guitar idea, and have it back in no time and all on your phone.

 View this post on Instagram